-Apart from fish head curry, which is usually spicy, there are other gravy variants, such as assam curry to add sourness with tamarind, coconut curry to add sweetness to spiciness and also just assam to have sweet-sour gravy (as in the photo above).
+Apart from fish head curry, which is usually spicy, there are other gravy variants, such as asam curry to add sourness with tamarind, coconut curry to add sweetness to spiciness and also just asam to have sweet-sour gravy (as in the photo above).
 There are fish head steamboat too, with clear soup, but the fish head is usually chopped into pieces (doesn't look "exciting") and fried before serving.

-Where to find?
-Most Indian and Chinese restaurants, cooked food stalls in hawker centres, etc.
+- Most Indian and Chinese restaurants, cooked food stalls in hawker centres, etc.